-The existing system extension practices of the Utilities vary in the array of costs and benefits which are considered in the complexity of the tests.
+The existing system extension practices of the Utilities vary in the array of costs and benefits which are considered and in the complexity of the tests.

 BC Gas currently uses a Discounted Cash Flow ("DCF") test methodology based on the projected 33 year revenue from a system extension compared to the necessary capital, operating and maintenance expenditures.
-Discounted Cash Flow is a method used to analyze the expected net value of a capital investment based on the incremental cash flows to the utility over some time period, adjusted at some discount rate to reflect their current value.
-The current BC Gas test includes no upstream or system improvement ("SI") costs.
+The current test includes no upstream or system improvement ("SI") costs.

-Centra Gas currently uses a one-year or three-year revenue requirement calculation for its system extension test, depending on which service area the proposed system extension is in.
+Centra Gas currently uses a one year or three year revenue requirement calculation for its system extension test, depending on which service area the proposed system extension is in.

 In the PNG-West service area, system extensions of less than 30 metres are installed without reference to a system extension test.
-System extensions of 30 metres or more are subject to a 'fifth year rate of return on rate base' test which requires as a minimum that projected net revenue fully offset incremental revenue requirements in the fifth year of operation of a system extension.
+System extensions of 30m or more are subject to a 'fifth year rate of return on rate base' test which requires as a minimum that projected net revenue fully offset incremental revenue requirements in the fifth year of operation of a system extension.